SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 The following files should be emailed (or otherwise given to the pupils) before the lesson.
 (Show my homework or similar may be of help here)  The files need to be used by the pupils from a directory of their own.
-Else, any modifications the pupils might make would be apparent to all. quatmultiply.m,  vtg_quat2eul.m,  quatconj.m,  load_up_your_data.m,  ll2utm.m getslopeintercept.m,  wbmf.m These can all be found [here](Ks3_Lesson_link.zip)
+Else, any modifications the pupils might make would be apparent to all. quatmultiply.m,  vtg_quat2eul.m,  quatconj.m,  load_up_your_data.m,  ll2utm.m getslopeintercept.m,  wbmf.m

+These can all be found [here](Ks3_Lesson_link.zip)

 Ask the pupils to open matlab and, using the top left icon, open the file “Load_up_your data” In the meantime, the csv file created will need to be accessed by the pupils.
 This should be added to a public drive or emailed to the pupils.

-Pupils should execute this script by using the run button top centre of the screen.
+Pupils should execute this script by using the run button, top centre of the screen.
 They will be prompted to open a file.
-This file should be the one recorded in your lesson.
+This file should be the one recorded in the lesson.
 After a short time, a graph similar to the one below, should appear: